- What is the Ozone Calculator

 Ozone data has been obtained by the USDA Forest Service for numerous monitoring sites and can be downloaded for use with the Ozone Calculator.
 The files are organized in folders arranged by the Federal Information Processing Standard (FIPS) codes, which are a unique number for each state and county combination in the United States.
 Once you are in the correct folder then there will be an ASCII file (.txt) for each year of data.
 The file name is composed of the Site_ID plus an underline (_) and the year the data was collected.
 Once you locate the file(s) of interest then right click on the file name and select "Select Target As …" in your web browser window.
 Place the file in the c:\ozone_calc folder (or any folder of your choosing) then navigate to the folder with this data when you are using the Ozone Calculator.

-You can also open or download the ozone_sites.kmz file that is compatible with Google Earth®.
-This file shows historical monitoring locations in the United States and most, but not all, of these sites have data available that can be downloaded and used with the Ozone Calculator.
-Once the monitoring sites are shown in Google Earth then navigate (using the zoom and other Google Earth tools) to the monitoring site you would like to download data.
-Next, use your mouse and click on the point (monitoring location) and a table will appear.
-First, write down the Site_ID number and then follow this by selecting the internet address next to the word "web_link."
-Google Earth will now go to the folder containing the ozone monitoring data collected for all the sites within the county.
-You are likely to have multiple years of data for a particular site and the file name is the Site_ID plus an underline (_) and the year the data was collected.
+You can also use an internet map locator to select a location and down load the data.
+The map shows (as dots) historical monitoring locations in the United States where data can be downloaded and used with the Ozone Calculator.
+Once the monitoring sites are shown on the webpage then navigate (using the zoom and other tools described in the "Instructions" on the bottom of the webpage) to the monitoring site you would like to download data.
+Next, use your mouse and click on the point (monitoring location) and a box of choices will appear.
+Next, select "Hourly Ozone Data for Ozone Calculator" to navigate to the internet folder that contains one or more years of ambient ozone monitoring data for the site you selected.
+You will likely have multiple years of data for a particular site and the file name is the Site_ID plus an underline (_) and the year the data was collected.
 All of the files are ASCII text (.txt) files.
-Next, choose the "Open in Internet Explorer" button in the upper right corner, and the list of files will appear in a new browser window.
 Once you locate the file(s) of interest then right click on the file name and select "Select Target As …" in your web browser window.
 Place the file in the c:\ozone_calc folder (or any folder of your choosing) then navigate to the folder with this data when you are using the Ozone Calculator.

 Software Specifications and Installation